 Staff, placement students and volunteers need to bring in lunch and snacks that are nut-free.
 No nuts will be provided on the menus.
-Based on individual dietary needs, Blue Elephant Centre will cater to the child's needs unless the child is allergic to gluten or has a severe allergy that we cannot accommodate.
-In this case, parents will bring their own food for that child in a bag and label it with child's name on it.
+Based on individual dietary needs, we also cater to every child's dietary needs: i.e.: vegetarian meals.

-Parents who bring in meals (food or drinks) for their child that is gluten free meals or has a severe allergy that Blue Elephant Daycare cannot cater to, will ensure that no foods contain any form of nuts or allergents that are currently in our allergy list.
-We will notify the parent of any allergents to avoid if bringing foods in.

-The meal is in separate lunch bag and labeled with the child's name on it.
-It is prepared, stored and served so as to retain maximum nutritive value and prevent contamination.
+Parents who bring in meals (food or drinks) for their child that is gluten free meals or has a severe allergy will ensure that no foods contain any form of nuts.
+The meal that the parent brings in is in separate lunch bag and labeled with the child's name on it.
+It is prepared, stored and served at the temperature so as to retain maximum nutritive value and prevent contamination.
 All supplies brought in by the parent will have the child's name labelled on it.
-Parent needs to follow the Canada Food Guideline on the nutritional content of the food and ensuring all food groups are available for the child.
 The cook will review all foods ensuring it is nut free.
 The cook will ensure the foods are served at the right temperature and record the temperature daily.
-The parent, cook and supervisor sign off on a form indicating that no foods will contain all allergens that are currently in the child care.